ucfacmw/ucfacmw.org/content/_index.md

               <p class="card-text text-center"> ACM & ACM-W at UCF also periodically invites guest speakers to make
                 presentations at UCF for our collective enrichment.
 ACM & ACM-W members are encouraged to attend these presentations, as are any interested community members.
-Members are also encouraged to reach out if they desire a specific speaker to come to the University.!</p>
+Members are also encouraged to reach out if they desire a specific speaker to come to UCF!</p>
           </div>
         </div>
       </div>